Masudur Rahman (referee)

-Masudur Rahman alternatively spelled Masoodur Rahman (মাসুদুর রহমান; 5 September 1916 – 20 June 1967) was a Pakistani footballer who played as goalkeeper, after retirement, he became a FIFA referee.
+Masudur Rahman alternatively spelled Masoodur Rahman (মাসুদুর রহমান; 5 September 1916 – 20 June 1967) was a footballer who played as goalkeeper, after retirement, he became a FIFA referee.

 Early life

 Rahman was born on 5 September 1916, In Calcutta, British India.
 He used to take a keen interest in games such as field hockey and football.
 He started his career as early as 1933.

 Football career

 Rahman represented Calcutta Mohammedan from 1932 to 1938 in both football and hockey, before moving to Khulna Town Club and playing for them from 1939 till 1946.
 He also had a spell at East Bengal in 1939, and also played for Mohun Bagan till the Independence of Pakistan.

 Hockey career

 Rahman played for clubs like Kolkata Mohammedan and the East Bengal field hockey team.
-He was selected as a goalkeeper to represent bengal in the "All-India Inter-Provincial Hockey Championship" which was held in bombay in 1944.
+He was selected as a goalkeeper to represent Bengal in the "All-India Inter-Provincial Hockey Championship" which was held in bombay in 1944.
 He also played for India XI in 1943 and also 1945.
 After Pakistan independence, he represented East Pakistan from 1952 till 1956, captaining the team on many occasions in the National Hockey Championship.
 Due to his experience he was appointed to coach the East Pakistan School Hockey XI in 1954.
-He briefly coached East Pakistan from the years 1958 and 1960-1961.
+He briefly coached East Pakistan from the years 1958 and 1960–1961.

 Alongside football and hockey, He participated in the "All-India Badminton Championship" from the years 1937 to 1943, In Athletics he assisted the Bengal Heroes.